julia-fernanda01/Coleta_analise_dados/README.md

-# Coleta_an-lise_dados
+# Coleta, análise e visualização de dados
-Reune as informações do treinamento de coleta e análise de dados do OPPs
+- Reune as informações do treinamento de coleta e análise de dados do OPPs